Cyberphinx/bittorrent-rust/README.md

-A project to build a simple bittorrent in rust
+A project to build a simple BitTorrent in rust